Flutterando/result_dart/README.md

 TODO: DESCRIÇÃO MAIS LONGA DO FUNCIONAMENTO DO PACKAGE

 <i>This project is distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See `LICENSE` for more information.
 </i>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>